 Hi!
-My name is Maddie and I am a Boston-based artist.
+My name is Maddie and I am a Cologne-based artist.
 I am a 2019 graduate of the Boston University College of Fine Arts and am now a working painter, illustrator, and printmaker.
 Head to the art page above to check out my work in the variety of mediums.
 If interested in getting a custom piece done by me, please reach out on the contact page above or even message me on instagram (button below).
 Thank you for visiting my page!

 Flowers have a life in the lines of their petals, the color of their shadows, and the elegant shapes that happen when they are reaching for the sun to grow or wilting, slowly curling out away from their body.
 One could say the same about the human figure - a beautiful elegance naturally lives in our curves and lines.
 This essence is what I strive to evoke in my paintings and my woodcut prints.

 I am exploring different ways to convey flowers and figures through abstraction.
 Georgia O’Keeffe once said, ”I found I could say things with color and shapes that I couldn't say any other way--things I had no words for.”
 Similar to O’Keeffe, I see something and break it down by shape and color.
 My art engages the balance between the abstract and the realistic.
 I use flowers as a vehicle for finding abstract compositions and as a jumping off point for investigating the characteristics of color and paint.

 In my paintings, I have been applying paint in an almost sculptural way, trying to create a conversation between thin and thick and between the suggestion of figures and flowers.
 Figures and flowers are both old subjects in art history that I am trying to re-calibrate and, as opposed to O’Keeffe, I am taking a more process based approach that puts emphasis on the growth of the painting as opposed to the imagery.
 Each painting is informing the next and they are growing with each other.
 Growing and changing as flowers and people do.